HoloInJava/jipl/README.md

 ```

 ## Using it in the console
-You can run the given jar file directly from the console using `java -jar JIPL.jar`, you will then be able to input any JIPL expression and get the output.
+You can run the given jar file directly from the console using `java -jar JIPL.jar`, you will then be able to input any Jipl expression and get the output.
-Or, in a more practical way, you can add file names as arguments to the command, like `java -jar JIPL.jar test1.jipl test2.jipl`; this executes the local files `test1.jipl` then `test2.jipl` using JIPL.
+Or, in a more practical way, you can add file names as arguments to the command, like `java -jar JIPL.jar test1.jipl test2.jipl`; this executes the local files `test1.jipl` then `test2.jipl` using Jipl.

 # A Quick Documentation :page_with_curl:
-This section will quickly go trough every feature currently available in JIPL, further examples can be found in the [`/examples`](https://github.com/HoloInJava/jipl/tree/master/examples) folder.
+This section will quickly go trough every feature currently available in Jipl, further examples can be found in the [`/examples`](https://github.com/HoloInJava/jipl/tree/master/examples) folder.
 Also, please feel free to suggest any new example from your creation, we`ll gladly add it!

 ## Variables
 To declare a new variable in the current scope, we use the keyword `var`, even though it is not mandatory, it ensures that the variable you are declaring is within the scope and that you are not modifying a pre-existing variable. <br>